 A number of one day club championships also feature in the racing calendar including the Sutton and Surrey Water cup, the Sir Alec Rose Trophy and the Boxing Day Rum Race.
-Bank Holiday Mondays usually host a Pursuit Race where individual start times are determined by the boat’s handicap and the aim is to be ahead at the prescribed finish time.
+There is usually a pursuit race on New Year’s Day.

-The light evenings of the summer months allow the scheduling of a Thursday evening series with the added bonus watching the sunset from the clubhouse over dinner afterwards.
+The light evenings of the summer months allow the scheduling of a Thursday evening series with the added bonus watching the sunset from the clubhouse afterwards.

 The Emma Nettleship trophy is a special regatta for our youth members held each autumn and other events including novice races and team racing are also scheduled on the calandar.
 Bough Beech teams compete in interclub racing with other local clubs in the Weald of Kent Sailing Asociation.